wangbingjie/blast/docs/dev_task_runner.rst

 Transient Task
 --------------

-There are four methods that need to be implemented when writing a TransientTaskRunner, we will go through each below.
+New transient task runners should be implemented in the :code:`app/host/transient_tasks.py` module.
+We will now explain how to implement a :code:`TransientTaskRunner`.

 Process method
 ^^^^^^^^^^^^^^